“I’ve been able to see them ever since my first day here. They’ve always pulled the carriages. Don’t worry. You’re just as sane as I am."

 The coaches were no longer horseless.
 There were creatures standing between the carriage shafts.

-The odd appearence of the thestrals at this moment has caused some confusion.
+The odd appearence of the Thestrals at this moment has caused some confusion.
 Harry isn't supposed to be able to see them until he sees someone die.
-Now that he's seen Cedric's death, the thestrals are visible to him.
+Now that he's seen Cedric's death, the Thestrals are visible to him.
 Some have raised objections to this for a number of reasons.
 First of all, they say, didn't Harry see his mother die?
 The answer to this is that no, he didn't since he was in his crib at the time and all he saw was the flash of green light (EBF).
 Of course, he didn't actually see Cedric die either for that matter.
 But a one-year-old child can't understand what he's just seen, no matter what specifically he saw.
 Harry was fully aware of what happened when Cedric's body thudded to the ground next to him.

-From a story point of view, the sudden appearance of the thestrals shows once again how things at Hogwarts which were once benign and pleasant are now given a sinister twist.
+From a story point of view, the sudden appearance of the Thestrals shows once again how things at Hogwarts which were once benign and pleasant are now given a sinister twist.

 "Don't worry.
 You're just as sane as I am."

 And how sane is that, we can't help but wonder.
 All through the book, Luna is a puzzle.
 She is odd, there's no doubt, but she has a strength and peace about her which serves her well in difficult situations.
-And when the battle raged in the Department of Mysteries, Luna fought bravely.
-We don't see the true answer to this question, however, until the last night of the school year, when Harry encounters Luna in the corridor, calmly putting up posters asking for her things back.
+And when the battle rages in the Department of Mysteries, Luna fights bravely.
+We don't see the true answer to this question, however, until the last night of the school year, when Harry encounters Luna in the corridor, calmly putting up posters asking for her things back (OP38).
 She not only is able to accept the misfortune which is part of her life but also holds onto a firm faith that everything will be alright in the end.
 It is this form of sanity--or is it insanity?--which she shares with Harry and which gives him so much comfort after this long, sad year is over.